How to Calculate and Track Bad Debt Expense

 For instance, when a factoring company lends a client money, but the outstanding receivables become uncollectable, it goes into the unpaid folder and can be listed as a bad debt.

-The fact is that bad debt is a part of doing business.
+The fact is that bad debt and the risk of protracted default are parts of doing business.
 As such, it’s an expense you should track and record to ensure you’re maintaining an accurate picture of your business’s financial health and not overestimating your revenue.

 Recording Bad Debt Expenses